YamiYukiSenpai/A3ImageSwitcher/README.md

 # A3ImageSwitcher
-Assignment 3 for CENG319 (Software Project)

 ![Demo](.readme_src/demo.gif)

 ## Introduction
 The purpose of the ImageSwitcher widget is to switch between 2 ImageViews.
+It is based on ViewSwitcher, which is a widget that switches between 2 views.

+This is a basic assignment for CENG319 (Software Project) that contains basic instructions, and a basic Android Project.

 ## History
 The widget has been in Android SDK since API level 1 (Android 1.0).
-The package library the component is under is  `android.widget`
+The package library the component is under is  `android.widget`.

 ## Major methods & attrubutes
+These are the methods required to provide basic functionality for ImageSwitcher.

 * `setFactory(ViewSwitcher.ViewFactory factory)`
-    * sets up the factory that creates 2 ImageViews that the ImageSwitcher will flip
+    * sets up the factory that creates 2 ImageViews that the ImageSwitcher will flip.
     * From `ViewSwitcher`
 * `setImageResource(int resid)`
-    * sets a new image on the ImageSwitcher with the provided resource ID
+    * sets a new image on the ImageSwitcher with the provided resource ID.

 ## An example project
 This repository is also an Android project that can be run on Android Studio.
 Simply run `git clone https://github.com/YamiYukiSenpai/A3ImageSwitcher.git` to download this to your PC, and load the project in Android Studio.